 - 3.1.
-Shared commitment by faculty, staff and administration to a mission characterized by student learning, diversity, and community involvement. - 3.2.
+Shared commitment by faculty, staff and administration to a mission characterized by a shared commitment to achieving the mission of Lamar State College Port Arthur. - 3.2.
 General education/core curriculum that develops the values and concepts that allow the student to make a meaningful contribution in the workplace or community. - 3.3.
 Academic and technical programs designed to fulfill our commitment to accommodate students with diverse goals and backgrounds, using a variety of delivery methods, on and off campus.